engrsayed90/Roll-Dice-Game/README.md

 # Roll-Dice-Game
-Rolling a dice game, which need two player two play or just against yourself for fun.
+Rolling a dice game, where need two players to play or just against yourself for fun.

 This project using HTML, CSS and Javascript.